emotion-io/Roadmap/README.md

         - [LIETUVOS RESPUBLIKOS ASMENS DUOMENŲ TEISINĖS APSAUGOS ĮSTATYMAS](https://www.e-tar.lt/portal/lt/legalAct/TAR.5368B592234C/asr)
         - [LIETUVOS RESPUBLIKOS KIBERNETINIO SAUGUMO ĮSTATYMAS](https://www.e-tar.lt/portal/lt/legalAct/5468a25089ef11e4a98a9f2247652cf4/asr)
         - [LIETUVOS RESPUBLIKOS ELEKTRONINIŲ RYŠIŲ ĮSTATYMAS](https://www.e-tar.lt/portal/lt/legalAct/TAR.82D8168D3049/asr)
-      - Other Lithuanian institutions with some extra local law introduced, see the listed law articles within the webs.
-Review the list, read the items that applies to projects you are about to work with:
+      - Websites of other law-and-data-security-related Lithuanian institutions.
+Browse the websites given down bellow, get a sense of the law introduced, get to know if any of the law you find applies to your particular project, if so - read that extra law in addition.
         - [Valstybinė duomenų apsaugos inspekcija](https://vdai.lrv.lt/lt/teisine-informacija/teises-aktai)
         - [Lietuvos Respublikos Ryšių reguliavimo tarnyba](https://www.rrt.lt/teisine-informacija/teises-aktai/)
-    - Norway law
+    - Norwegian law
       - The Norwegian Data Protection Authority (DPA) - a public authority financed by the Norwegian government and administratively subordinate to the Ministry of Local Government and Modernisation.
         - [Software development with Data Protection by Design and by Default](https://www.datatilsynet.no/en/about-privacy/virksomhetenes-plikter/innebygd-personvern/data-protection-by-design-and-by-default/) - read guidelines to help organisations understand and comply with the requirement of data protection.
   - Sensitive data storage software: LastPass, KeePass, etc.